The deadline to submit an Eligibility Application

 - Acquire, create and preserve open space

-- Acquire and preserve historic resources
+- Acquire, preserve and rehabilitate historic resources

-The CPA in Hamilton
+CPA in Hamilton

 The citizens of Hamilton voted to adopt the Community Preservation Act (CPA) on May 12, 2005.
 This program creates a 2% surcharge on real estate taxes for all residences and businesses, with exemptions for the first $100,000 of residential property value and property owned and occupied by any person who qualifies for low income housing or low or moderate income senior housing.
 This surcharge is then matched by a state fund.